MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 [!INCLUDE[appliesto-sqlas-all](includes/appliesto-sqlas-all.md)]

-This article summarizes new features and improvements in the most recent versions of SQL Server Analysis Services (SSAS).
-To learn about changes in existing feature availability and behavior between versions, see [Backward compatibility](analysis-services-backward-compatibility.md).
+This article summarizes new features, improvements, deprecated and discontinued features, and behavior and breaking changes in the most recent versions of SQL Server Analysis Services (SSAS).

+::: moniker range="asallproducts-allversions || sql-analysis-services-2022"

 ## SQL Server 2022 Analysis Services CTP 2.0